ituch136/security_hardening/README.md

 ## Testing

 Tested on Ubuntu 22.04 and 24.04 with ansible-core 2.16.
-With default variables a second run reports `changed=0`.
+With the example variables a second run reports `changed=0`.

 ## License